lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_03_error_management.md

 and the actual response object is in the file `rentomatic/response_objects/response_objects.py`

-TODO(this is missing the type, which means that cannot be easily converted into an HTTP code)
+TODO(this is missing the type, which means that cannot be easily converted into an HTTP code, but this is not required by the test now, let's add it when I introduce the ResponseFailure)

 ``` python
 class ResponseSuccess:

     def __init__(self, value=None):
         self.value = value